How many credit hours are required to complete the program?

-Students can take a break from the program, if necessary, but this must be approved in advance.
-Please contact an advisor to learn about requirements and deadlines.
+Students can take a break from the program, if necessary, but this must be approved in advance by the Graduate School and the student’s advisor.

 Can I work full-time and still pursue the program?

-Yes, students can complete the program while working full-time.
+Yes, several graduates of the program have completed it while working full-time.